daviddenton/fintrospect/src/main/site/building-http-responses-footer.md

 ```
 Xml.ResponseBuilder.HttpResponse(Status.Ok).withContent(<xml>lashings and lashings of wonderful</xml>).toFuture
 ```
-... although with tiny bit of implicit magic, we can use custom status methods and then convert the `ResponseBuilder` to a `Future[Response]`, you can reduce this to the rather more concise:
+... although with tiny bit of implicit magic, we can use custom status methods on the builders and then convert the `ResponseBuilder` to a `Future[Response]`, you can reduce this to the rather more concise:
 ```
 import io.fintrospect.formats.Xml.ResponseBuilder._